This post contains affiliate links & photos. See our full disclosure here.

 The best way to make sure you’re prepared is to create a plan leading up to turkey day.
 Using the rest of this post as a guide:

-- First, brainstorm all the things that need doing before and on Thanksgiving.
+- First, brainstorm all the things that need to be done before and on Thanksgiving.

 - Then sort out what can be done ahead of time, and what needs to be done the day of.